In this article you'll find some nice explanation on properties of the number e.

 misc.

-this is very personal: the only design detail that is not what i like is
+This is very personal: the only design detail that is not what I like is

 the display being a little bigger than the bottom part, so when it is closed

-the lid is not aligned, but that's really a manner of taste. the pine website
+the lid is not aligned, but that's really a manner of taste.
+The pine website

 doesn't deliver to brazil and that's a huge bummer, specially because they do